SWOT-Confluence/confluence-aws/README.md

 # configuration

 Edit the `confluence.yaml` file to indicate which modules you wish to run and the size of the job array if applicable.
-Make sure to add a log and submission file path.
-(Extensive documentation on configuration options coming soon.)
+Make sure to add a log and submission file path as well as the ARN values for the renew Lambda function and EventBridge scheduler execution role.

+Documentation on configuration parameters: https://github.com/SWOT-Confluence/documentation/blob/main/documentation/confluence_application_documentation_v1.0.pdf

+This assumes that you are using a default named profile for AWS credentials.

 # execution